FilipeGabriel/Smart-Budget/README.md

   - **POST /v1/api/addresses**                     # Create address for a client
   - **PUT /v1/api/addresses/{id}**                 # Update address
   - **PUT /v1/api/addresses/change-status/{id}**   # Activate/Deactivate address (optional)

+## Reports

+The SmartBudget application includes a powerful reporting system that allows generating detailed financial reports for clients and for the company.
+Reports are generated in **plain text files** and stored in a configurable folder.

+### Types of Reports

+1. **Client Balance Report**
+   - Generates a detailed report for a single client.
+   - Includes:
+     - Client information (name, registration date, address)
+     - Number of credit and debit movements
+     - Total movements
+     - Fee calculated using the stored procedure
+     - Initial and current balance
+   - Example method: `generateClientBalanceReport(Long clientId)`

+2. **Client Balance Report by Period**
+   - Generates a report for a client within a specific date range.
+   - Includes:
+     - Start and end dates
+     - All movements within the period
+     - Fee calculation using the stored procedure
+   - Example method: `generateClientBalanceReportPeriod(Long clientId, LocalDate start, LocalDate end)`

+3. **All Clients Balance Report**
+   - Generates a consolidated report of balances for all clients on a specific date.
+   - Provides an overview of client balances in the system.
+   - Example method: `generateAllClientsBalanceReport(LocalDate date)`

+4. **Company Revenue Report**
+   - Calculates the total revenue of the company based on client movements and fees.
+   - Includes:
+     - Movement count per client
+     - Revenue generated per client
+     - Total revenue in the period
+   - Example method: `generateCompanyRevenueReport(LocalDate start, LocalDate end)`

+## Best Practices

+  - Layered Architecture: separation of concerns between Controllers, Services, Repositories, and Entities.
+  - Dependency Injection: Spring’s @Autowired for managing dependencies.
+  - DTOs: use of Data Transfer Objects to encapsulate request data and avoid exposing entities directly.
+  - Validation: input validation in services to ensure business rules (e.g., movement amount ≥ 1, accounts with movements cannot be updated).
+  - Transaction Management: @Transactional annotation used to ensure atomic operations when inserting/updating entities.
+  - Exception Handling: proper use of exceptions with meaningful messages to indicate errors (e.g., entity not found, invalid type).
+  - Unit Testing: thorough test coverage using JUnit 5 and Mockito to mock dependencies and test services in isolation.

+## Design Patterns

+  - Repository Pattern: for data access (ClientRepository, AccountRepository, etc.) encapsulating all persistence logic.
+  - Service Layer Pattern: encapsulates business logic (ClientService, AccountService, InvoiceReportService).
+  - Singleton: Spring beans are singleton-scoped by default, ensuring a single instance for services/repositories.
+  - Factory / Builder Pattern: DTOs and entity constructors are used as a simplified factory approach to assemble objects.
+  - Strategy Pattern: FeeCalculator can be extended for different calculation strategies if business rules change.
+  - Observer / Event-Driven (Optional): can be implemented for future real-time notifications or report generation triggers.